Who We Are

 While our services have changed over the years, we have always promoted independence and strived to improve the quality of life for blind and visually impaired individuals through the programs we provide.

-Julius J. Anderson, Jr., Board Vice President, Managing Member, Anderson Insurance Associates
+Julius J. Anderson, Jr., Board President, Managing Member, Anderson Insurance Associates

 Jules Anderson is the Managing Member of Anderson Insurance Associates, LLC., a full service, multi-office agency offering sales of personal and commercial life and health insurance products.

 Jules is past chairman of the Independent Insurance Agents & Brokers of South Carolina; treasurer of Independent Insurance Agents & Brokers of South Carolina; past president of Independent Insurance Agents of Charleston and has served on several major insurance company advisory boards, plus the SC Department of Insurance Coastal Property Task Force.